 With the ever increasing pace of modern society we found ourselves envying the lifestyle of the Arnaudets, particularly the continuity of village life.
 Louis-Jean retired after a forty year career with the French Railways.
 Claudine was christened in the village church and has lived within the sound of its bells all her life.
-Neither she nor Louis-Jean spoke of word of English but such was the charm of the Lot and our rapport with our hosts that my hesitant French became miraculously fluent..ish.
+Neither she nor Louis-Jean spoke a word of English, but such was the charm of the Lot and our rapport with our hosts that my hesitant French became miraculously fluent..ish.

 Just across the river we were taken to see the old farmhouse which belonged to Claudine’s parents.
 Her late father grew tobacco, cured in the purpose built top storey of the house.
 Dating from 1890, the farmhouse was furnished with its original, custom built furniture and the old barns and stables were full of antique farming equipment.
 The property was unoccupied, but will never be sold.
 Instead, it will pass to Claudine and Louis-Jean’s son, who currently works in Brazil.
 His parents hope he will return one day to claim his inheritance.

 I wrote a story about Louis-Jean and Claudine for an Australian magazine later, and they were thrilled when it was published.
 Unfortunately my copy (and the photos I took) are in storage, a bit like me for the forseeable future!